Alan Woods (gambler): Gambling career

 Woods retired from professional blackjack in 1982 and focused on horse betting in Hong Kong due to the small pool of horses.
 There, he met Bob Moore and Bill Benter.
 Benter and Woods worked on a computer model "based on mathematics, to choose race winners based on formulaic consideration of track, form, weather and other factors".
 The model began generating $100,000 in the 1987 racing season.
 That same year, Benter and Woods dissolved the partnership.

 Woods traveled to Manila and worked with Zeljko Ranogajec, who he also described as a rival.
 By the 1990s, Woods had won millions from horse betting.

 Personal life

 Woods married Meredith in 1972; the two separated in 1979.
 They had two children, Anthony and Vicky.
 Woods was against the Iraq War and described himself as a former conservative turned liberal.

+Woods was a member of the online harm reduction & drug discussion forum Bluelight, joining shortly after the site's inception in 1999 and heavily funding the site until his death in early 2008.

 Death

 Woods died of appendiceal cancer on 25 January 2008 shortly after he was diagnosed.